o19s/splainer-search/README.md

 Result: [ "red", "blue" ]
 ```

+## Understanding query input parsing

+Frequently we want to understand what the search engine is doing to the raw query input.
+Consult the `searcher.parsedQueryDetails` property to get a search engine specific JSON data structure.

+### Solr

+For Solr we filter through all the keys in the `debug` section of the output, filtering out the
+keys `var keysToIgnore = ['track', 'timing', 'explain', 'explainOther'];`.
+Everything else is
+added to the `searcher.parsedQueryDetails` property.

+### Elasticsearch

+In ES we default `profile=true` property, and nest everything under the `profile` key in the
+response is to the `searcher.parsedQueryDetails` property.

 ## Development Notes

 Splainer-search is written using AngularJS project.
 It requires `npm` and `grunt`: